BenMata12/215_assignment0/README.md

 Ben Mata
 - Learn how to effectively use python
 - Balance school, and social life
-- Not be too stressed out
+- Not be too stressed about coding